 Israel 'weaponizing thirst' in Gaza

 Two Palestinian water delivery truck drivers were killed by Israeli fire in the Gaza Strip on April 17, prompting aid groups to halt activities in the area.
-The UN Children's Fund (UNICEF) warns that the attack threatens vital humanitarian operations supplying clean water to hundreds of thousands of people.
+The UN Children's Fund (UNICEF) warned that the attack threatens vital humanitarian operations supplying clean water to hundreds of thousands of people.

 Early that morning, two men were killed by Israeli fire at the Mansoura water filling port in northern Gaza.
 The attack, which occurred during routine water trucking operations, also left two others injured.
 The Mansoura site is the only operational truck filling port for the Mekorot water supply line serving Gaza City.

-UNICEF released a statement that the attack occurred during routine water trucking operations, with no changes in movement or procedures.
+UNICEF released a statement saying that the attack occurred during routine water trucking operations, with no changes in movement or procedures.
 The water plant is used by UNICEF and other humanitarian organizations multiple times a day to sustain critical water trucking operations for hundreds of thousands of people.
 Because of the attack, UNICEF contractors have been told to suspend on-site activities until the security situation in the area is restored.

 Moreover, the organization stressed that "humanitarian workers, essential service providers, and civilian infrastructure, including critical water facilities, must never be targeted.
 The protection of civilians and those delivering life-saving assistance is an obligation under international humanitarian law."